eurocontrol-asu/open_alaqs/documents/USER_GUIDE.md

 ![tracks-layer.PNG](./../open_alaqs/assets/tracks-layer.PNG)

-We note that this functionality is `not yet fully implemented` in Open-ALAQS.
+We note that this functionality is `not yet fully implemented` in OpenALAQS.
 The default [`ANP`](https://www.easa.europa.eu/en/domains/environment/policy-support-and-research/aircraft-noise-and-performance-anp-data) profiles are used to indicate the aircraft trajectories.

 ### [Stationary Sources](#stationary-sources)
 [(Back to top)](#table-of-contents)